-Little changes rehearse The Big One If you push your eyeballs in while closing them, you can see different colors, sparks, stars, fireworks, roving optical satellites, and other ocular marvels.
-Sometimes, you can see things floating around in there, which may be blood vessels detached from the retina at birth, that never go away.
+If you push your eyeballs in toward your skull while closing them, you can see different colors, sparks, stars, fireworks, roving optical satellites, and other ocular marvels.
+Sometimes, you can see things floating around in there, which may be blood vessels detached from the retina at birth that never go away.
 I like to see this stuff, so I'll rub my eyes; I'll just shimmy those balls to and fro.
 It's a different world in there, boy.
-All I have to do is close my eyes, push them, and rub the beejesus out of them.
-What a free trip!
+All I have to do is close my eyes, push them in, and rub the beejesus out of them.
+It's a free trip into a weird, different world.